xdg_wm_base

 flip_x4

-Invert the anchor and gravity on the x axis
+invert the anchor and gravity on the x axis

 Invert the anchor and gravity on the x axis if the surface is constrained on the x axis.
 For example, if the left edge of the surface is constrained, the gravity is 'left' and the anchor is 'left', change the gravity to 'right' and the anchor to 'right'.